Python Security Guide

 Cross-Platform by Default

 Attackers don't respect operating systems.
-Your Python script needs to work on Linux servers, Windows endpoints, and macOS laptops.
-Python runs everywhere with minimal changes.
+Your Python script needs to work on Linux servers, Windows endpoints, and macOS laptops without rewriting half the code for each platform.
+Python runs everywhere with minimal changes, making security tools truly portable across heterogeneous enterprise environments.

 The Library Ecosystem Changed Everything